edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 For usage instructions, please refer to the [Graphical User Interface (GUI)](../tools/Ch-GUI/) guide.

+The service is **not started** by default.
+Please refer to [configuration] and [managing services].

-By default, the UI is reachable locally at:
+Once started, the UI will be reachable locally and by default at:
 [http://localhost:4000](http://localhost:4000)

 A valid JWT token is required to access the UI; follow [Adding API Gateway users](#adding-api-gateway-users) steps to generate a token.
+In development environments, the UI access control can be disabled as described in [disabling security].

-To enable all the functionalities of the UI, the following support services should be running:
+To enable all the functionalities of the UI, the following services should be running:

 * Support Scheduler
 * Support Notifications
-* System Management Agent
 * [EdgeX eKuiper](#edgex-ekuiper)
+* System Management Agent (deprecated)

-For example, to start/install all:
+For example, to start/install the support services:
 ```
 sudo snap start edgexfoundry.support-scheduler
 sudo snap start edgexfoundry.support-notifications
-sudo snap start edgexfoundry.sys-mgmt-agent
 sudo snap install edgex-ekuiper
 ```